marabian/streamlit-tutorials/next-biggest-changes/README.md

 7. Partial reruns - `st.fragment()` decorator, useful to rerun parts of your app, like plots.
 8. Displaying certain pages to authenticated users - `--client.showSidebarNavigation false` flag and `st.page_link` widget
 9. Can browse to new page yourself using `st.switch_page` method (hide the navbar firsts, then add buttons in the UI to navigate to different pages).
-10. Catch query parameter from URL as dictionary, useful to initialize settings - `st.query_params`
+10. Catch query parameter from URL as dictionary, useful to initialize settings - `st.query_params`.
+Can also set query params in the URL using `st.set_query_params` to copy/send to colleagues.
 11. Height parameter for `st.container()` to fix the height of the container - `st.container(height=200)`
 12. Dataframe and data editor have updated the tool bar for easier searching and data downloading
 13. Unit tests for your app, simulates user input workflows - [App Testing](https://docs.streamlit.io/develop/api-reference/app-testing)